raafik980/raafik980.github.io/_posts/2023-07-26-correlation-time-from-md.md

 C_A(t) = \frac{\langle A(t+\tau) A(\tau) \rangle - \langle A(\tau) \rangle^2}{\langle A(\tau)^2 \rangle - \langle A(\tau) \rangle^2}
 $$

 The time autocorrelation function is a measure of the correlation between the variable $A$ at time $\tau$ and $\tau + t$.
-As per this definition, time autocorrelation function is normalized to 1 at $t=0$ and as the simulation time increases (or the limit of ${t_{tot} \to \infty}$), the time autocorrelation function should approach zero.
-The time autocorrelation function can be used to compute the correlation time for the variable $A$.
+As per this definition, time autocorrelation function is normalized to 1 at $t=\tau$ and as the simulation time increases (or the limit of ${t_{tot} \to \infty}$), the time autocorrelation function should approach zero.

-Schematically, the time autocorrelation function can be represented as the figure below with xaxis running from $\tau$ to $\infty$ and yaxis running from 0 to 1.
+Schematically, the time autocorrelation function can be represented as the figure below with xaxis running from $\tau$ to $\infty$ and yaxis running from 0 to 1:

 ![Time autocorrelation function](/assets/2023-07-26/correl-fun-scheme.png)

 # Auto-correlation Time for the Variable $A$

+The time autocorrelation function can be used to compute the correlation time for the variable $A$.
 The correlation time for the variable $A$ is defined as:

 $$
 \tau_A = \int_{0}^{\infty} C_A(t+\tau) dt